fabianmartins/alienattack.workshop/README.md

 The manager console is where the manager creates a game session, and starts the game so the other participants can join it.

-1. Go to the Manager application, that you have opened using the steps described in the section ["Accessing the Manager application](#accessing-the-manager-application)
+1. Go to the Manager application, that you have opened using the steps described in the section ["Accessing the Manager application](#accessing-the-manager-application).
+The same way that we did with the Game application, if you already have it opened on a tab, reload it.
 2. The page will show some fields for you to enter the username and password that you defined earlier.
 Do it.
 3. If the application indicates `AccessDeniedException`, then we have an access problem.
 Proceed to the next fixActivity to keep on fixing the system.